MileHacker Logo

 • Explore river excursions for iconic skyline views.

-• Participate in workshops on cooking to sample local cuisine.
+• Participate in classes on cooking to get a taste of local cuisine.

 • Engage in Tai Chi or visit a TCM clinic for wellness.